Brainrot-Studio/reststop/CONTRIBUTING.md

 ## Submitting a Pull Request

-1. Create a new branch from `main`
+1. Create a new branch from `main`.
+Make your branch name something descriptive.
+For example, if you're adding a settings feature, name your branch something like `add-settings-feature`.
 2. Make your changes
 3. Keep commits clean and descriptive
 4. Submit a pull request with a clear explanation